rollingedit/YouTube-Album-Splitter/README.md

 YouTube changes often, so the script includes a recovery path.

-If the first download attempt fails, it automatically updates the main download tools and retries once:

-* yt-dlp
-* FFmpeg
-* Deno

-If the active `yt-dlp` appears to be a Python-installed version, it also repairs that setup with the correct optional extras.
+A failed download gets up to three attempts:

+1. The normal attempt.
+2. A retry after updating the download tools (yt-dlp, FFmpeg, Deno).
+3. A final retry after switching yt-dlp to its nightly build, which usually receives YouTube fixes before the stable release does.

+The update step repairs the yt-dlp installation that is actually in use.
+A pip-installed yt-dlp is updated through the Python that owns it, a winget-managed copy is updated through winget, and a manually downloaded exe updates itself.
+The tool never updates one copy and then runs a different one, and when it cannot prove which installation owns the active yt-dlp, it skips the update instead of guessing.

+After each repair, the tool checks whether the active yt-dlp actually changed and reports that honestly.
+A retry after an unchanged repair still happens, because YouTube failures are often temporary, but it is labeled as such instead of being presented as a fix.

-If yt-dlp is too old to understand one of the required options, the tool treats that as an outdated-tool problem and runs the same update/retry path.
+If yt-dlp is too old to understand one of the required options, the tool treats that as an outdated-tool problem and runs the same repair path.

-This update step exists because outdated download tools are one of the most common reasons YouTube downloads suddenly stop working.
-The tool skips that path when the pasted text is not one selected YouTube video, because there is nothing to repair.
-It also skips pointless updates when YouTube asks this machine for sign-in or extra verification.

-Private videos, age restrictions, region locks, bot checks, sign-in requirements, and internet failures are handled as readable failures instead of silent exits.

-If the retry still fails, the tool shows a plain-language message with common causes, such as:

-* Private, deleted, age-restricted, or region-locked video.
-* YouTube asking this machine for sign-in or extra verification.
-* Playlist or channel link without a specific video selected.
-* Blocked or unstable internet connection.
-* A new YouTube change that needs a future yt-dlp update.
+Download success is verified against the finished audio file, not just the downloader's exit code.
+If yt-dlp reports success but no audio file was produced, the run is treated as a failed download.

+Only clearly final answers from YouTube stop the recovery path early: private videos and removed videos.
+Sign-in requests, bot checks, and generic unavailable errors go through the repair attempts first, because YouTube breakages have produced those exact messages before and were fixed by a tool update.
+If recovery still fails on a sign-in style error, the tool then suggests trying later or from a different network or browser session.

+The tool passes `--ignore-config` on every yt-dlp call it makes, so a proxy, cookie file, or download filter configured for other yt-dlp use on the same machine cannot silently change how the app behaves.

+If every attempt fails, the tool shows the actual yt-dlp error plus a short environment summary: app version, the exact yt-dlp version and location, and the Python, Deno, and FFmpeg versions.
+A screenshot of that failure screen is usually enough to diagnose the problem in a bug report.

 ## Safety